Filming in Simi Valley

 Film Permit Applications

-- A completed Questionnaire for Filming from the Ventura County Fire Protection District (page 3)
+- A Questionnaire for Filming from the Ventura County Fire Department (page 3)

-- A signed Hold Harmless and Indemnification Agreement (page 4)
+- A Hold Harmless and Indemnification Agreement (page 6)

-- A Location Agreement signed by the applicable property owner(s), including the filming site and any parking sites (Not in package)
+A Location Agreement signed by the applicable property owner(s), including the filming site and any parking sites must also be provided.

 Submitting an Application